KarateJB/Seminar/CSharp Async/README.md

 # Design

-1. I'll call you back
+1. Async means **I'll call you backl**.
-2. Notify the main thread: Success/Failure/Progress
+2. Notify the main thread: Success/Failure/Progress.
-3. Improve the performance and Responsive time
+3. Improve the performance and Responsive time.
-4. `Lock` is low performance
+4. `Lock` too much codes is low performance.
+5. IIS default can have 2,500 requests and 1,000 request queue.
+The 3,501 request will get 503 server error.
+6. Async-Await is Syntactic sugar, it uses Task(TAP) in the underlying structure.
+7. .NET Core will use Async in default.
+8. HttpClient is Thread-safe, can be static at async environment.

 ### Hyper Threading: